Andy-Python-Programmer/aero/README.md

 ```

 ## Contributing
 Contributions are absolutely, positively welcome and encouraged!
+Check out [CONTRIBUTING.md](CONTRIBUTING.md) for the contributing guidelines for aero.